Patrick Brown (Canadian politician): Hockey Night in Brampton

 In August 2019, Brown held the first ever Hockey Night in Brampton aimed at fundraising for Brampton Civic Hospital and Osler Health Centre.
 In total, the game raised $411,000, with proceeds contributing directly to the Cardiology Program at Brampton Civic Hospital.
 The game saw participation from NHLers, Jason Spezza, Sean Monahan, Malcolm Subban, Connor Brown, Casey Cizikas and personalities such as Nav Bhatia.

+In August 2023, the second edition of Hockey Night in Brampton will be held at the CAA Centre to support Brampton's second hospital.

-Federal Conservative leadership campaign (2022)
+2022 federal Conservative leadership campaign

 On March 13, 2022, Brown announced his candidacy for the Conservative Party of Canada leadership.
 On July 5, 2022, Brown was disqualified from the race by the party's Leadership Election Organizing Committee (LEOC).

-In a statement, Ian Brodie, the chair of the committee, said that the disqualification was recommended by the party's chief returning officer after receiving information on alleged violations of the financial provisions of the Canada Elections Act by Brown's campaign.
+In a statement, Ian Brodie, the chair of the committee, said that the disqualification was recommended by the party's chief returning officer after receiving information on alleged violations of the financial provisions of the Canada Elections Act by Brown's campaign from a former campaign volunteer.
+After the race, the Toronto Star later revealed that the volunteer legal fees were paid by the campaign of fellow rival leadership rival and winner Pierre Poilievre.
+Brown described the move as "dirty" but still supported the party.

+After the 2024 National Security and Intelligence Committee of Parliamentarians report indicating that there was foreign interference in the Conservative leadership race, the Toronto Star revealed that Brown was probably negatively impacted by it.
+It was first revealed that the Indian Consulate, who opposed by Brown candidacy, interfered in the race by pressuring one of Conservative MP not to endorse him.
+The outlet also revealed Poilievre is believed to have benefited from the Sri Lankan government, who also opposed Brown.
+In addition, Radio Canada reported in late 2024 that Brown was a victim of interference by the Government of India to derail his campaign.

-Political views
+Political positions

 Brown identifies himself as a "pragmatic conservative", and after becoming leader he tried to move the Ontario PC Party in a socially libertarian and fiscally conservative direction.
-At his first Ontario PC Convention as the new leader, Brown confirmed his belief in man-made climate change and announced his support for a revenue-neutral price on carbon.
-Brown was also the first Ontario PC leader to march in the Toronto Pride Parade.
+Brown's maintaining of the party as centre-right surprised some political commentators who expected a socially conservative shift.
+As a federal MP, Brown had been one of the more socially conservative members of the Conservative caucus.
+His critics called him "policy-lite" since he made no policy statements during the Progressive Conservative leadership campaign.
 Among his political mentors, Brown lists former Ontario Premier Bill Davis, former Quebec Premier Jean Charest and former Canadian Prime Minister Brian Mulroney.